 OneHourTranslation’s top execs, Daniel Gray and Daniel Itliaander, collaborated to deliver an inspiring lecture to their colleagues on the value of integrating an API-based workflow.
 They presented at the most recent LocFromHome conference, an online space for localization experts to meet, exchange ideas and learn.

 The meeting place for localization experts

 The latest installation of LocfromHome, hosted by Smartcat, was truly exceptional, with 39 speakers and 4,000 attendees from 106 countries.
 The conference is an inspired way for our community to grow together.
 The latest event in February 2021 featured some of the best professionals in the industry speaking on important topics, as well as opportunities for those in the industry to meet, mingle, and ask questions.
-If you missed the event, recordings will be available online on the conference website.
+View the presentation here.

 What is an API?